 As a queer disabled person, I am mostly able to participate in bi and pride events because I can “pass” as abled, but generally, Pride events are not designed to be accessible.

 BlPOC disabled individuals are especially likely to face police violence, especially those within the d/Deaf community and those with mental illnesses.

-Being disabled effectively increases your likilihood of being discriminated against based on any other marginalized identity that you may have, or by others who share others who share other aspects of identity.
+Being disabled effectively increases your likelihood of being discriminated against based on any other marginalized identity that you may have, or by others who share other aspects of identity.

 This is true for most, if not all, marginalized identities.